Catherine Pierse: Legal career

 She was the head of legal, policy and research at the Policing Authority between 2016 and 2018.

 Her final position before becoming Director of Public Prosecutions was head of the agency's prosecution support services division.

 Director of Public Prosecutions

-Pierse was announced as successor to Claire Loftus as the Director of Public Prosecutions in October 2021.
+Pierse was announced as the successor to Claire Loftus as the Director of Public Prosecutions in October 2021.
 Her appointment was effective from 8 November 2021.